tjdodwell/pyComp/README.md

 Code has been developed for solving simple mechanics problems to support development of new Bayesian methodologies with a larger EPSRC programme grant - called [CERTEST](https://www.composites-certest.com).

-** This is a new code, therefore which is gradually being tested, please use with a very healthy level of scepticism **
+** This is a new code, testing is being gradually added, please use with a very healthy level of scepticism **

 ## Installation